 Why get pavement seal coating?
 This binder will prolong the life of the asphalt surface, but it needs a layer of protection as well.
 The chemicals, rain, and UV rays will degrade the binder over time and that allows the asphalt to degrade.
 Without a pavement seal coating the surface become brittle and begins to crack, then break, and potholes form as water seeps into those cracks.

 Pavement seal coating is a substance made of heated asphalt bitumen that is 240 degrees Fahrenheit or hotter and turns the asphalt pavement viscous.
-This is the binder ingredient we mentioned earlier and is used for road construction, driveways, parking lots.
-It is a natural occurring product crude oil byproduct.
+This is the binder ingredient we mentioned earlier and is used for driveways and parking lots.
+It is a naturally occurring product crude oil byproduct.

 Does sealcoating fill cracks?